chumbud/pj.codes/README.md

-# pjrosa.com-2017
+# pjrosa.com

-Hey, this is my new site.
+Hey, this is my site.

 Made with Middleman and bundles of love.

-# TODO:
-- Add visual journal
-- Tidy CSS
-- Optimize images
-- Possibly add video~